 If I had to recommend one key piece of healthcare equipment that older adults & caregivers should have at home, it would be this: a good home blood pressure (BP) monitor.

-As I’d love for more seniors and caregivers to understand how home BP monitors can help them, in this post I’ll explain how home BP monitors can be helpful specifically for older adults.
-Then in a follow-up post, I’ll offer a few thoughts as to how to go about choosing one and using it.
+As I’d love for more older adults and families to understand how home BP monitors can help them, in this article I’ll explain how home BP monitors can be helpful specifically for older adults.
+(And then see my related article here: Choosing & Using a Home Blood Pressure Monitor, & What to Ask the Doctor .)

 3 ways a home blood pressure monitor can help you

 Here are three ways in which using a home BP monitor can help you.
-Each one illustrates a way that checking BP at home can help seniors and families get better help from the clinicians involved in their healthcare.
+Each one illustrates a way that checking BP at home can help older adults and families get better help from the clinicians involved in their healthcare.

 1.To check for serious illness.
 If an older person isn’t feeling well, changes in BP and/or pulse can help a doctor or nurse decide how likely it is that a serious illness is at hand.